-The Pennsylvania Game Commission requires candidates to pass a Medical Examination and Physical Fitness/Agility Tests as part of the pre-employment selection process for Wildlife Conservation Officer Cadets.
+The Pennsylvania Game Commission requires candidates to pass a Medical Examination and Physical Fitness/Agility tests as part of the pre-employment selection process for State Game Warden Cadets.

 This is an overview of those tests.
-We encourage you to read this material in its entirety and understand what will be expected of you when you report for testing.
+You are encouraged to read this material in its entirety and understand what will be expected of you when you report for testing.

-After reviewing this information, if you have any questions regarding the medical examination or the physical fitness/agility test, please contact the Pennsylvania Game Commission Test Coordinator at the following address:
+After reviewing this information, if you have any questions regarding the medical examination or the physical fitness/agility test, please contact the Pennsylvania Game Commission test coordinator at the following address:

-PA Game Commission Division of Human Resources 2001 Elmerton Avenue Harrisburg, PA 17110 Attention: Ashley Boylan (717) 787-7836
+Ashley Boylan Human Resources Office 2001 Elmerton Avenue Harrisburg, PA 17110 717-787-7836

-Wildlife Conservation Officer Cadets must effectively perform physically-demanding tasks which include:
+State Game Warden Cadets must effectively perform physically demanding tasks which include:

-- 1. Walking/running over difficult terrain and in all weather conditions - 2.
-Climbing over, crawling under or moving around obstacles - 3.
-Lifting, carrying, pushing, dragging up to 120 pounds - 4.
-Forcing your way through barriers - 5.
-Subduing and restraining combative subjects - 6.
-Using defense and control tactics and disarming - 7.
-Kneeling, squatting, bending, twisting and jumping - 8.
-Using sidearms, rifles, shotguns and other devices commonly used in law enforcement - 9.
-Swimming/wading
+- 1. Using sidearms, rifles, shotguns, and other devices commonly used in law enforcement. - 2.
+Walking/running over difficult terrain in all weather conditions. - 3.
+Climbing over, crawling under or moving around obstacles. - 4.
+Lifting, carrying, pushing, dragging up to 120 pounds. - 5.
+Forcing your way through barriers. - 6.
+Subduing and restraining combative subjects. - 7.
+Using defense and control tactics and disarming. - 8.
+Kneeling, squatting, bending, twisting, and jumping. - 9.
+Swimming/wading.

-The medical examination and the physical fitness/agility tests are designed to determine a candidate's ability to perform the essential job tasks of a Wildlife Conservation Officer Cadet safely and effectively.
+The medical examination and the physical fitness/agility tests are designed to determine a candidate's ability to perform the essential job tasks of a State Game Warden Cadet safely and effectively.

-Following is an explanation of the physical fitness/agility testing process and how the tests are evaluated as well as standards that a candidate must meet.
+The following is an explanation of the physical fitness/agility testing process and how the tests are evaluated as well as standards a candidate must meet.

 You are strongly encouraged to begin training early in preparation for this testing.

-Please Read This Disclaimer: You should always consult your physician before participating in any health related, physical fitness, workout, running or swimming program.
+Please read this disclaimer: You should always consult your physician before participating in any health related, physical fitness, workout, running, or swimming program.
 The information presented in this document is for resource purposes only.
 The Pennsylvania Game Commission accepts no responsibility for injuries sustained during preparation for, or participation in this testing.